Route synchronization

 Note

-You can use one of the following two methods to enable route synchronization for VBR instances and IPsec-VPN connections.
-VPC instances support only Method 1.
+Two methods are available for VBR and IPsec-VPN connections.
+VPC supports only Method 1.
 Inter-region connections support only Method 2.

 1. Log on to the Cloud Enterprise Network (CEN) console.

-2. On the Instances page, find the CEN instance and click its ID.
+2. On the CEN Instance page, find the CEN instance and click its ID.

-3. On the Basic Information > Transit Router tab, find the transit router in the destination region and click its ID.
+3. On the Basic Settings > Transit Router tab, find the Transit Router in the target region and click its ID.

-4. On the Intra-region Connections tab, find the connection that you want to manage and enable route synchronization in the Route Synchronization column.
+4. On the Intra-Region Connections tab, find the target network instance connection, and enable the switch in the Route Synchronization column.

 1. Log on to the Cloud Enterprise Network (CEN) console.

-2. On the Instances page, find the CEN instance and click its ID.
+2. On the CEN Instance page, find the CEN instance and click its ID.

-3. On the Basic Information > Transit Router tab, find the transit router in the destination region and click its ID.
+3. On the Basic Settings > Transit Router tab, find the Transit Router in the target region and click its ID.

-5. In the Attachment Details panel, in the Basic Information section, click Enable next to Automatic Route Advertisement.
+5. In the Attachment Details panel, go to the Basic Information section and click Automatic Route Advertisement next to Enable.

-6. In the Enable Automatic Route Advertisement dialog box, click Confirm.
+6. In the Enable Automatic Route Advertisement dialog box, click OK.

 Disable route synchronization